 Another technique is to drill small holes in the surface layer of the ovaries to restore normal ovulation and thus natural pregnancy.
 This technique is called “drilling” of the ovaries.
 In this case, the risk of multiple pregnancies is no greater than in a “natural” pregnancy.
 Finally, as a last resort, IVF can be proposed.

-In the situation when pregnancy is still sought, it is impossible to prescribe the pill to reduce the risk of type 2 diabetes.
+In a situation when pregnancy is still sought, it is impossible to prescribe the pill to reduce the risk of type 2 diabetes.
 However, the pill could be suggested in the future.

 References